Information Systems Degree Program Overview

 - Undergraduate MIS program ranked No. 9 by Bloomberg Business Week

 - The Information Systems Specialization is ranked 15 and the full-time MBA program is ranked 37 in the 2014 US News and World Report Business School Ranking

 - MS ITM Student from India talks about life at UT Dallas

 Information Systems – Lifeblood of Successful Business

-If you are fascinated by technology such as iPhones, Facebook and Twitter and are curious about the potential these technologies have to improve people’s lives, then you may have what it takes to major in Information Systems (IS).
+If you are fascinated by technology such as iPhones, Facebook and Twitter and are curious about the potential these technologies have to improve people's lives, then you may have what it takes to major in Information Systems (IS).
 Many people think IS professionals only do programming.
-Programming is just a small part of many IS professionals jobs.
-The UT Dallas IS curriculum reflects this reality.
-It has just one required programming course.
+Programming is just a small part of many IS management jobs.

 Information Systems Careers

-A degree or concentration in Information Systems from UT Dallas will prepare students for a career in a high-growth and dynamic profession.
-The Bureau of Labor Statistics reports that occupations such as computer systems analysts, network systems and database administrators and information systems managers are expected to grow faster or much faster than the average for all occupations through the year 2018.
-The BLS states, “When hiring computer systems analysts, employers usually prefer applicants who have at least a bachelor’s degree.”
+An information systems degree from UT Dallas will prepare students for a career in a high-growth and dynamic profession.
+The Bureau of Labor Statistics reports that occupations such as computer systems analysts, network systems and database administrators and information systems managers are expected to grow faster or much faster than the average for all occupations through the year 2022.